alonsoir/IfRemovingARealUseCase/Post.md

 # Refactoring - A real case of a nested if structure transformed into a chain of responsibility
 In this post I describe step by step a process used to transform a nested if structure into a chain of responsibility.
-The code used in this post is based on a real piece of code used to satisfy a real business need (we just removed the business related details).
+The code used in this post is based on a real piece of code used to satisfy a real business need, we just removed the business related details.
+The language used is java.

 ## The need
 It seemed a normal day of work when one of our managers called a meeting